DanielGutmann/mltoolkit/README.md

 # Python

-Supports Python 3, and was teste with Python 3.6.9
+Supports Python 3, and was tested with Python 3.6.9

 ## License ##